Yelp/detect-secrets-server/README.md

 | repo           | git URL or local file path to clone (**required**).
 | crontab        | [crontab syntax](https://crontab.guru/) of how often to run a scan for this repo (**required**).
 | sha            | The commit hash to start scanning from.
 If not provided, will use HEAD.
+| storage        | Either one of the following: (`file`, `s3`).
+Determines where to store metadata.
+Defaults to `file`.
 | is\_local\_repo| True/False depending on if the repo is already on the filesystem.
 Defaults to False.
+| plugins        | Individual repository plugin settings, to override default values.
 | baseline       | The filename to parse the detect-secrets baseline from.
-| plugins        | Individual repository plugin settings, to override default values.
-| storage        | Either one of the following: (`file`, `s3`).
-Determines where to store metadata.
-Defaults to `file`.
+| exclude\_regex | Per repo regex for excluding files from scan.

 Be sure to check out `examples/repos.yaml` for an reference.